connorbowen/apiq-mvp/docs/E2E_TEST_GUIDE.md

 **Always use `npm run test:e2e:current` as your main command** - it's designed to run only the tests for features that are actually implemented and working, based on your current implementation status.

 This ensures you get fast, reliable feedback without the noise from tests for features that aren't built yet.

+## 🛠️ Troubleshooting Google OAuth2
+- Ensure `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are set in your environment
+- Make sure your Google Cloud Console OAuth2 credentials have the correct redirect URIs
+- Restart the dev server after changing environment variables